Vote Bison Campaign

-The National Bison Legacy Act (S. 3248/H.R.
-6304) would designate the American bison the âNational Mammal of the United States.'
-Bison—our largest land mammal—embody our country's history, heritage and character.
-Once ranging from Oregon to New Jersey and Alaska to Mexico, bison herds inspired awe in western explorers, like Lewis and Clark.
-Bison were integrally linked with the economic, physical and spiritual lives of Native Americans, central to their sustenance, trade, ceremonies and religious rituals.
-Bison are a symbol of frontier culture in the United States and sustained early settlers and traders.
-A monumental effort to save bison from extinction began in 1905, initiated by men and women from all walks of life, including ranchers, Native Americans, industrialists, President Theodore Roosevelt, and citizens from across the nation.
+The Vote Bison campaign seeks to make the American bison the âNational Mammal of the United Statesâ and celebrate National Bison Day annually on the 1st Saturday of November.
+Bisonâour largest land mammalâonce ranged from Oregon to New Jersey and Alaska to Mexico and now exist in all 50 states.
+Bison became a symbol of U.S. frontier culture as the herds inspired awe in western explorers and sustained early settlers and traders.
+Bison were integrally linked with the economic, physical and spiritual lives of Native Americans; and were central to their sustenance, trade, ceremonies and religious rituals.
+Men and women from all walks of life, including ranchers, Native Americans, industrialists, and President Theodore Roosevelt initiated a monumental effort to save bison from extinction in 1905.
 This grassroots campaign to save bison on small refuges in Oklahoma, Montana, and South Dakota served as one of the worldâs first successful wildlife restoration effort.

 Bison are an important animal in many sectors of modern American life.
 Bison continue to sustain and provide cultural value to Native Americans and Indian Tribes.
-Over 60 tribes are working to restore bison to over 1,000,000 acres of Indian lands in places like South Dakota, Oklahoma, New Mexico and Montana.
+More than 60 tribes are working to restore bison to over 1,000,000 acres of Indian lands in places like South Dakota, Oklahoma, New Mexico and Montana.
 Bison production on private ranches is in its strongest economic condition in more than a decade.
-The total value of privatelyâowned bison on more than 4,000 bison ranches in the U.S. was estimated to exceed $250 million in 2011.
-This trend bodes well for bison ranches in states like South Dakota, Nebraska, Colorado, North Dakota and Montana, which create jobs, provide a sustainable and healthy meat source, and contribute to our nationâs food security.
+The total value of privatelyâowned bison on more than 4,000 bison ranches in the U.S. was estimated to exceed $280 million in 2012.
+This trend bodes well for bison ranches in states like South Dakota, Nebraska, Texas, Colorado, North Dakota and Montana, which create jobs, provide a sustainable and healthy meat source, and contribute to our nationâs food security.

-Bison are highly desired by the sporting public as a valued game animal.
-Utah, Alaska, Montana, and Wyoming are managing this species and hosting successful annual hunts helping to finance management efforts.
+Bison are highly desired by the sporting public.
+Utah, Alaska, Montana, and Wyoming are hosting successful hunts helping to finance management efforts.
 Bison provide enjoyment and education to millions of visitors who recreate in Americaâs great outdoors.
 And, tourists eager to view both public and private bison herds contribute to the economies of rural communities.
 Bison herds for public enjoyment and use are found on state and federal lands including Yellowstone National Park, Wind Cave National Park, Custer State Park, Caprock Canyon State Park, and Wichita Mountains National Wildlife Refuge.